syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/link.md

 ## Add hyperlink

 To create a basic hyperlink in the document, press `ENTER` / `SPACEBAR` / `SHIFT + ENTER` / `TAB` key after typing the address, for instance `http://www.google.com`.
-Document editor automatically converts this address to a hyperlink field.
+Document Editor automatically converts this address to a hyperlink field.
 The text can be considered as a valid URL if it starts with any of the following.

 > `<http://>`<br>
 > `<https://>`<br>